ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : Cryptographic validation of the Evidence has failed.

 file-system:
-:  A Verifier has evaluated the Attester's file system.
+:  A Verifier has evaluated a specific set of directories within the Attester File system.
+(Note: the Verifier may or may not indicate what these directory and expected files are via an unspecified management interface.)

    0:
    : No assertion